sagardesd/winterfell/README.md

 # winterfell

+This repo is a basic Restaurant order management system written in RUST.

 ## SERVER
 The api server is written in Rust using Axum crate and the server is using PostgreSql as Database.